Crypto market report: These are the current prices of Bitcoin & Co. | news

 Here you can easily buy and sell Bitcoin

-The Monero price was trading at $ 258.08 on Tuesday.
-The Monero rate slipped below the previous day’s level of 262.90 US dollars.
+The Monero is worth $ 268.58 on Wednesday.
+The Monero rate fell compared to the previous day when it was still at 268.85 US dollars.

-The Verge course has not moved from the previous day.
-Currently, a Verge is worth $ 0.0235.
-The price stood at $ 0.0230 yesterday.
+The Verge price runs sideways at $ 0.0241 compared to the previous day’s level.

-The Stellar price traded at $ 0.3208 on Tuesday.
-The day before, the Stellar was worth $ 0.3200.
-With this, the stellar continues its sideways movement.
+The Stellar price was able to gain to 0.3360 US dollars today.
+In contrast, the price was $ 0.3301 the previous day.

-The NEM course runs sideways at 0.1802 US dollars compared to the previous day’s level.
+The NEM price continued sideways at $ 0.1846 on Wednesday.
+At 0.1837 US dollars, the price had already been traded the day before.

 Finanzen.net editorial team